Local SEO in Belgium: dominate the search results in your region

 2. Create or improve local landing pages

-• Unique local content (no copy-pasting!)
+• Unique local content (no copy-paste!)

 • Local customer cases or testimonials